-Located into the Western Sierra mountains, the curved and dangerously steep graded mountain road is 2.89km (1.8 miles) running west-east from Moccasin, an unincorporated community in Tuolumne County to Priest, a populated place located one mile southwest of Big Oak Flat.
-The road is paved.
-The road was originally an Indian path and then a wagon route.
-It was originally built for stagecoach and supply wagons to service the 1840-1850’s gold miners.
+Situated in the Western Sierra mountains, this winding and perilously steep mountain road spans 2.89km (1.8 miles), stretching from Moccasin, an unincorporated community in Tuolumne County, to Priest, a populated area located one mile southwest of Big Oak Flat.

 The road is fully paved and has a rich history.
 Initially, it served as an Indian path and later became a wagon route.
 Constructed to facilitate stagecoaches and supply wagons for gold miners in the 1840s-1850s, the road was replaced by the New Priest Grade Road to the north in 1915.